sguox002/leetcode/review/tree-review.md

 ### 449. Serialize and Deserialize BST

-serialize to a string and deserialize the string into a BST serialize output to a stringstream deserialize input from a stringstream use a # speical char for the null node which is more convenient the following code uses preorder
+serialize to a string and deserialize the string into a BST serialize output to a stringstream using preorder deserialize input from a stringstream using preorder use a # speical char for the null node which is more convenient the following code uses preorder
 ```cpp